ORGANISERS

 -

-promotes scientific research and exchange of ideas, in general, on the above-mentioned fields.
+promotes scientific research and exchange of ideas, in general, on the

 -